hoanghapham/vlm-htr/README.md

 | Validation   | 868        | 9%             |
 | Test         | 965        | 10%            |

----

 ### "Split by source" (**sbs** scheme)
-In this scheme, we take some datasets as test, then mix the rest to create train - validation splits
+In this scheme, I take some datasets as tests, then mix the rest to create train-validation splits.
+This is to mimic a real-life scenario where we train models with as much data as possible, and then run inference on new data that may be very different from training data.

+In general, performance metrics of the HTR pipelines will be lower when testing on the `sbs` scheme compared to the `mixed` scheme.

 | **Split**    | **Images** | **Percentage** | **Datasets**     |
 |--------------|------------|----------------|------------------|